How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Georgia?

-Georgia caps the maximum interest rate at 8% (7-8% for personal loans).
+Georgia caps the maximum interest rate at 16% (16% on loans of $3,000 or less; 7% legal rate absent a written contract.
+Loans of $3,000 to $250,000 may set any agreed rate in writing.).
 Exceeding this limit may result in penalties: Forfeiture of all interest.
-If no rate is specified, the default legal rate is 5%.
+If no rate is specified, the default legal rate is 7%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Georgia?